oegea/adp/README.md

  2. The UPDATE AUTHORITY's URL.
  3. Current installed version.

-That information will be returned by the
+That information MUST be returned by the APLICATION SERVICE in response of a GET HTTPS request to the URI indicated by the end-user during the configuration p

 ### Overall Process Overview